310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/cloudy_sky.md

 {% endbubble %}

 {% bubble Makoto %}
-Ahaha, that's just like him, but… among us, he’s the best at dealing with people, so it sucks that he can’t be around right now… I’m kinda worried.
+Ahaha, that's just like him, but… among us, he’s the best at dealing with people, so it sucks that he can’t be around right now… I’m kind of worried.

 Akehoshi-kun, Hidaka-kun, please don't do anything rash… and don't pick fights with them, okay?
 I can't stop you on my own.
 {% endbubble %}